Skip to main content

 The applicant experience

-Applicants access your school’s portal (e.g. yourschool.deandesk.com), create an account, and are presented with a step-by-step onboarding dashboard.
+Applicants access your school’s portal (e.g. yourschool.deandesk.com), create an account, and are presented with the Application Workspace — a guided, single-screen view of their entire application with a stepper, progress bar, status chips, and a requirements summary.
+The workspace shows every step the policy requires, the current status of each, and back/next/submit controls along the bottom.
 The steps shown depend on the policies you configured in the Onboarding Policy Manager.

 Onboarding steps